 The Emotion Hygiene Alliance offers an easy-to-implement, trauma-informed curriculum to help schools thrive and be prosocial.
 Our teacher trainings empowers schools to support all students in a trauma-sensitive way.

 Our first-of-its-kind movement program fosters physical, social, and emotional agency — helping kids have power over how they feel and function.
-We also offer this curricula in multiple forms: Meditation, EFT/Tapping, and coming soon: Art.
+We also offer this curriculum in multiple forms: Meditation, Art, Drama, Acupoint Tapping.
 Each of our programs support all the students participating, thereby eliminating the need to identify, single out, and potentially stigmatize those “at-risk”.
 And each program encapsulates all of the CASEL competencies for SEL:

-Find out more about training your fitness team to teach emotion hygiene.
+Find out more about training your fitness team to bridge the gap.

 Becoming a trauma-informed social emotional facilitator will enable you to support the well-being of your organization, your community, your family, and yourself.